crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 ## 2. Loyalty redefined

 The first lecture of Royce's series introduces a _new_ definition of the idea of loyalty.
-You might consider creating a new concept and reusing the word "loyalty" to be cheating.
-I prefer to allow Royce's rehabilitation a little leeway.

-I cannot word the definition better than Royce himself (though I did add the bulleted formatting and emphases):
+I cannot word it better than Royce himself (though I did add the bulleted formatting and emphases):

 > Loyalty shall mean, according to this preliminary definition:
 > The willing and practical and thoroughgoing devotion by a person to a cause.